dkingbrandt/Backend-hantverkare.se/README.md

 For this application we have created a cloudbased docker-repository.

-Step one:
+** Step one: **

-    If you are new to docker, follow the link to make an account and download the docker desktop hub (https://www.docker.com/)
+If you are new to docker, follow the link to make an account and download the docker desktop hub <https://www.docker.com/>

-step two:
+** Step two: **

-    Login to docker using the terminal by typing: "docker login" and passing your credentials.
+Login to docker using the terminal by typing: `docker login` and passing your credentials.

-step three:
+ ** Step three: **

-    Using your terminal, type: "docker pull dkingbrandt/backend_hantverkare"
+Using your terminal, type: `docker pull dkingbrandt/backend_hantverkare`.
+This will pull an already created image from the repository.

+ ** Step four: **

+To update the docker image with your code and create a docker container for it to run in, type in the terminal `docker-compose up`.
+Your container will now be up and running.

+ ** Step five: **

+After making changes to your code, you can type `docker-compose up` to update your docker image and type ` docker push dkingbrandt/backend_hantverkare` to push the newly updated image to the shared repository.